ChadFarrow/Helipad-to-Nostr-BoostBot/boostbot-starter/README.md

 **⚠️ Security Disclaimer:** I recommend creating a new set of Nostr keys for this bot so you don't leak your personal ones.

-**📱 Compatible Apps:** This only works with apps that use Lightning payments: Alby, Podverse, PodcastGuru, CurioCaster, Castamatic, and LNBeats.
+**📱 Compatible Apps:** This only works with apps that use AlbyHub like Podverse, PodcastGuru, CurioCaster, Castamatic, and LNBeats.
 Find more compatible apps at [https://podcasting2.org/apps](https://podcasting2.org/apps).

 A simplified version of BoostBot for new users.
 This bot receives Helipad webhooks and posts boosts to Nostr without the complex custom features of the full version.